eemeli/yaml/docs/04_documents.md

 In addition to the above, the document object also provides the same **accessor methods** as [collections](#collections), based on the top-level collection: `add`, `delete`, `get`, `has`, and `set`, along with their deeper variants `addIn`, `deleteIn`, `getIn`, `hasIn`, and `setIn`.
 For the `*In` methods using an empty `path` value (i.e. `null`, `undefined`, or `[]`) will refer to the document's top-level `contents`.

-To define a tag prefix to use when stringifying, use **`setTagPrefix(handle, prefix)`** rather than setting a value directly in `tagPrefixes`.
-This will guarantee that the `handle` is valid (by throwing an error), and will overwrite any previous definition for the `handle`.
-Use an empty `prefix` value to remove a prefix.

 #### `Document#toJS()`, `Document#toJSON()` and `Document#toString()`